Depression in Teens: How Parents Can Help

 - Thoughts or talk of suicide.
 Some depressed teens have thoughts of suicide.
 If you think your teen is thinking of suicide, ask them about it — calmly and with love.
 Knowing they have someone they can turn to can help protect teens from acting on those thoughts.
 It also lets you know if your teen needs immediate help.

 If your teen is thinking or talking of suicide, find help and guidance right away.
-Visit the National Suicide Prevention Lifeline website, call 1-800-273-8255, or text CONNECT to 741741.
+Visit the 988 Suicide & Crisis Lifeline website, call 1-800-273-8255, or call or text 988.
 You can also take your teen to a hospital emergency room or call 911.

 Why Do Some Teens Feel Depressed?

 Teens may become depressed for different reasons.
 There's no single cause.
 Genes, hormones, and life events can all play a role.